Which Is An Interconnection Of Food Chains In An Ecosystem

 • Tertiary consumers: Large predators like the jaguar and the harpy eagle.

 Decomposers such as termites and fungi break down fallen leaves, returning nutrients to the soil.
-This continuous cycle supports the forest’s massive biomass and the myriad species that depend on it And that's really what it comes down to..
+This continuous cycle supports the forest’s massive biomass and the myriad species that depend on it Simple, but easy to overlook..

 The Coral Reef Ecosystem